Ground breaking science. Advancing medicine. Healing made personal.

 - Performs related duties as assigned or requested.

-- Master of Science degree in Computer Science; PhD in Computer Science preferred
+- Master’s degree in Computer Science or equivalent experience; PhD in Computer Science preferred.

-12-15 years preferred of software development experience using best practices for software engineering.
+- 5+ years software development experience using best practices for software engineering.

-Understanding of W3C standards including RDF, OWL, RDFS, PROV, SPARQL and knowledge based management with the use of SPARQL, turtle documents and XML/OWL encodings preferred.
+- Understanding of W3C standards including RDF, OWL, RDFS, PROV, SPARQL and knowledge based management with the use of SPARQL, turtle documents and XML/OWL encodings.

-Understanding of semantic study designs and data dictionaries including codebooks is a plus.
+- Understanding of semantic study designs and data dictionaries including codebooks.

 Strength Through Diversity